aws-cloudformation/cloudformation-cli-go-plugin/README.md

 Usage
 -----

-If you are using this package to build resource providers for CloudFormation, simply install the (CloudFormation CLI)[https://github.com/aws-cloudformation/aws-cloudformation-rpdk] and the (CloudFormation RPDK Go Plugin)[https://github.com/aws-cloudformation/aws-cloudformation-rpdk-go-plugin]
+If you are using this package to build resource providers for CloudFormation, install the (CloudFormation CLI)[https://github.com/aws-cloudformation/aws-cloudformation-rpdk] and the (CloudFormation CLI Go Plugin)[https://github.com/aws-cloudformation/aws-cloudformation-rpdk-go-plugin]

 ```
-pip install -e ../cloudformation-cli
+pip install cloudformation-cli
-pip install -e ../aws-cloudformation-rpdk-go-plugin
+pip install cloudformation-cli-go-plugin
 ```

 Refer to the documentation for the [CloudFormation CLI](https://github.com/aws-cloudformation/aws-cloudformation-rpdk) for usage instructions.